DJI Osmo Mobile Review

 I bought the DJI Osmo Mobile, with an extra battery, extension rod, tripod, base stand, and a separate charger.

 The DJI Osmo Mobile comes with a carrying bag, a charger cable, a wrist strap, and user manuals.
 The carrying bag was a huge disappointment for me.
-I had seen the carry case that the original DJI Osmo came with and the soft mesh bag that the DJI Osmo Mobile came with felt cheap and I thought it would never give the unit enough protection.
+I had seen the carry case that the original DJI Osmo came with, and the soft mesh bag that the DJI Osmo Mobile came with felt cheap.
+I thought it would never give the unit enough protection.

 Build Quality and Ergonomics

-The 3-axis gimbal, the most important part of the DJI Osmo Mobile is made mostly out of aluminum and feels very sturdy.
-The phone clamp that is used to hold your phone is controlled via an aluminum dial at the back of this unit and provides a very secure and tight grip on your phone.
+The 3-axis gimbal, the most important part of the DJI Osmo Mobile, is made mostly out of aluminum and feels very sturdy.
+The phone clamp that is used to hold your phone is controlled via an aluminum dial at the back of the unit and provides a very secure and tight grip on your phone.
 I never had any fear of the phone falling out of the DJI Osmo unit.
-I have used a lot of different mobile phones in the unit, but my predominate phone for shooting video was the LG V10 and later a V20.
-I did use the iPhone 6 and 8 plus at times as well but when you are using a big phone, you have to be careful to balance the gimbal carefully, otherwise, the gimbal motors will get hot and the unit will shut down.
+I have used a lot of different mobile phones in the unit, but my predominant phone for shooting video was the LG V10 and later the V20.
+I did use the iPhone 6 and 8 Plus at times as well, but when you are using a big phone, you have to be careful to balance the gimbal carefully, otherwise, the gimbal motors will get hot and the unit will shut down.

 The clamps that are used to secure your phone into the DJI Osmo Mobile are really strong and they are covered in rubber, to protect your phone from scratches.